foxprimegames/Little-Known-Galaxy-Parser/README.md

 mission_infobox.py --<br>
   Creates a list of mission infoboxes, in proper wiki format.<br>

+missions_npc_request.py --<br>
+  Creates a list of items different NPCs will request from bulletin board missions.<br>

 npc_gift_overrides_parser.py --<br>
   Creates a list of npcs, then looks at their .assets for gives they love/like/are neutral twoards/dislike.<br>
   Puts results in file folder: Output/Gifts<br>